gyarsilalsolanki011/JournalApp/README.md

 My first Backend API project using java and Spring Boot.

 It is the Journal Entry Managing system build on MVC architecture.
-In this journal App one can get His/her weekly sentiment via gmail that he\she entered in journal entry. the sentiment mailed is the analysed sentiment which occured most.</b>
+In this journal App one can get His/her weekly sentiment via gmail that he\she entered in journal entry. the sentiment mailed is the analyzed sentiment which occurred most.</b>
 This app contains all the feature of spring boot framwork such as follows:

 ### Important Libraries and tools used